 Acknowledgements

-Because we plan to perform observational field investigation (i.e., our work does not involve direct handling of individuals or significant manipulations of the animals’ environment) the proposed research is exempt from requiring federal, state and institutional approval.
+Because we plan to perform observational field investigation (i.e., our work does not involve direct handling of individuals or significant manipulations of the animals’ environment), the proposed research is exempt from requiring federal, state, and institutional approval.
 All recordings and playback experiments will be conducted on private property for which permission will be requested prior to research.

 Literature Cited